 De Blasio's NYPD vehicle reportedly drove wrong way in crash at center of alleged cover-up

-An NYPD vehicle driving New York City Mayor Bill de Blasio to an event in Harlem reportedly was revealed to have been going the wrong way at the time of a crash that has drawn recent controversy.
+An NYPD vehicle driving New York City Mayor Bill de Blasio to an event in Harlem was going the wrong way at the time of a crash that's drawn recent controversy, a new report reveals.

 A newly released accident report showed that Detective Edgar Robles was traveling in the wrong direction, with the siren and lights on, when the vehicle plowed into a truck that was making a legal turn, according to the New York Daily News.